mecchmatProjects/Slots/README.md

 The probability of the $i$-th item to be on the any row on the $j$-th column is equal $p_{i,j}$.
-The column is formed by the next rule: at first the bottom row is formed, than another symbol is generated on the upper row - this symbol cannot be the same that is on bottom row: so the probality of $i_1$-th item to be there is $p_{i_1}/(1-p_{i})$, where
+The column is formed by the next rule: at first the bottom row is form ed, than another symbol is generated on the upper row - this symbol cannot be the same that is on bottom row: so the probality of $i_1$-th item to be there is $p_{i_1}/(1-p_{i})$, where
 $i \neq i_1$.
 The same way, the next symbol cannot equal to any of the previous